-Use the entire name of the SLES12 security updates media as the environment variable.
+Use the date-time stamp for the SLES12 security updates media (sleupdate-sle12sp0-201601271436.iso) as the value for SLE_SOFTWARE, as shown in this example.
 This will be used when installing SMW and CLE software and SLES12 security updates together later in the process.